Course Guide: History/Social Studies

 This course is a survey of US History through the lens of the Black Studies framework.
 It is built around the 5 themes of Identity, Power and Oppression, History of Resistance and Liberation, Reflection and Action and Indigeneity.
 Students will learn the history of the United States while centering the experiences of Black Americans.
 Students read diverse texts, create presentations, practice discussion skills and use evidence to write persuasive and argumentative essays.

-History of the Americans – International Baccalaureate (IB)
+History of the Americas – International Baccalaureate (IB)

 Credits: 0.5 credit / semester